GLOBAL MARKETS-Fed caution hits dollar as Japan anticipation builds

 Shares in Italy's third-largest lender Monte dei Paschi di Siena, which is saddled with a mountain of bad loans and accumulated losses, rose as much as than 4 percent after news it was aiming for a 5 billion euro capital hike and that Italy's Atlante fund might be able to buy substantial amounts of bad loans.

-"In my opinion, we don't have a systemic problem in the Italian banking system," said JP Morgan Asset Management's Maria Paola Toschi.
-"The stress tests should give more visibility of which banks need to be restructured and which are more solid."

-JP Morgan's investment bank arm is, along with Mediobanca, in charge of drumming up interest in Monte dei Paschi's capital hike.

-Europe's bond markets were moving about too, with investors caught between the week's three big events.
+The region's bond markets were swinging about too, with investors caught between the week's three big events.

-With the stress tests looming, Italian government bond yields rose at first only to edge down again as a new bond was sold at record low yields.
+With the stress tests looming, Italian government bond yields edged up ahead of new 10-year bond sales.

 "It's probably not a coincidence that it's on the day before the stress test results," ING senior rates strategist Martin van Vliet said.